-lcon Property Description Draw Behind When enabled, your brush strokes will appear behind the existing artwork.
-The orange stroke was drawn over the black stroke, then put underneath it.
+lcon Property Description

+Draw Behind When enabled, your brush strokes will appear behind the existing artwork.
+The orange stroke was drawn over the black stroke, then put

+underneath it.

 lcon Property Description NOTE Your brush stroke will temporarily appear over your artwork as you draw it, until you release the mouse cursor or tablet pen.
 Auto Fill When enabled, the shape you draw is automatically filled with the selected colour.
 By default, drawing a shape only creates its outlines.
 TIP By default the pencil line and its fill will be the same colour.
-If you want to select different colours for the pencil line and its fill, you can click on the Unlock Three Colours So button in the Colour War and the second Snap to Contour view, then select different colours for Brush strokes 🎤, Pencil lines 🎤 and Paint fills 👼 .
-When enabled, while you're drawing, the mouse cursor will snap to the nearby contours of the artwork in your drawing.
-S Snap and Align When enabled, while you're drawing, the mouse cursor will automatically align to the rectangular bounding boxes of other strokes and shapes in your drawing.
-7 Snap to Grid When enabled, while you're drawing, the mouse cursor will snap against the intersecting points of the grid.
+To select different colours for the line and its fill, do the following: In the Colour view, click the Sunlock Three Colours button.
+Click on the Set Current Pencil Colour swatch.
+Then, in the colour list, select the desired colour swatch for your outline.
+Click on the Set Current Paint Colour swatch.
+Then, in the colour list, select the desired colour swatch for the fill.
+Snapping Allows you to enable or disable snapping for this tool and all other animation and drawing tools that support snapping, as well as to select which types of snapping are enabled.
+If you double-click or long-click on this button, it will open a pop-up menu in which you can toggle different snapping modes.
+You can also click on this button to toggle it off, which will disable all snapping modes, and click on it again and toggle it on to re-enable the snapping modes which were previously enabled.
+This tool supports the following snapping modes: Snap to Contour: When enabled, while you're drawing, the mouse cursor will snap to the nearby contours of the artwork in your drawing.
+Snap to Alignment Guides: While drawing, the drawing tool will lcon Property Description snap against nearby alignment guides.
+Snap and Align: When enabled, while you're drawing, the mouse cursor will automatically align to the rectangular bounding boxes of other strokes and shapes in your drawing.
+When enabled, while you're drawing, the mouse cursor will snap against the intersecting points of the grid.
 TIP To display the grid, select View > Grid > Show Grid from the top menu or press Ctrl + '.
 Automatically Create Colour Art As you draw in the Line Art layer, the Automatically Create Colour Art option instantly creates the corresponding strokes in the Colour Art layer.

-lcon Property Description Ā Auto Flatten Mode By default, when drawing on a vector layer, each new stroke is created as a separate drawing object, which can be edited independently from other parts of the artwork.
+Auto Flatten Mode By default, when drawing on a vector layer, each new stroke is created as a separate drawing object, which can be edited independently from other parts of the artwork.
 When enabled, the Auto-Flatten option automatically merges strokes into existing artwork.
 NOTE Using the Select tool, you can use select and remove a segment of flattened pencil lines.
 Overlapping pencil lines drawn with the Auto-Flatten mode are essentially cut into segments by the overlap and can be treated as individual lines.
-Use Stored Colour Gradient The Use Stored Colour Gradient option can be used when painting with a gradient colour to always position the gradient in the same way it was stored, making it consistent across brush strokes.
+Use Stored Colour Gradient The Use Stored Colour Gradient option can be used when painting with a gradient colour to always position the gradient in the same way it was lcon Property Description stored, making it consistent across brush strokes.
 You can store a gradient by selecting a zone painted with a gradient with the Select tool, then clicking on Store Colour Gradient in the Tool Properties view.
 Draw Square When enabled, the rectangle tool will always draw a rectangle of equal width and height, making it a perfect square.
-TIP You can also draw a perfect square by holding the Shift key while drawing.
+You can also draw a perfect square by holding the Shift key while drawing.